 The tax consolidation exit rules, which apply when a subsidiary leaves a consolidated group, could be regarded as the “poor cousin” in consolidation.
 Historically they have received less attention than the provisions dealing with forming or entering a group.
 This paper considers the application of the exit tax calculations and highlights some anomalies that can catch the unwary.
 It also looks at alternatives available to a vendor to selling shares in a subsidiary.

-Hayden is a partner at McCullough Robertson, acting for corporate groups, both listed and privately held, and high net worth individuals on a range of structuring and taxation issues.
-He has advised on complex tax audits and disputes with the Australian Taxation Office (ATO) on issues such as Division 7A and private company loans, tax consolidation and cross-border restructures.
-Current at 16 December 2015
+Hayden is a partner at Deloitte Private, acting for corporate groups, both listed and privately held, and high net worth individuals on a range of structuring and taxation issues.
+He has advised on complex tax audits and disputes with the ATO on issues such as Div 7A and private company loans, tax consolidation and cross-border restructures.

 - Current at

 23 October 2018